 - If you could change anything from your past travels for the better, what would it be?

 - What does a day from your dream vacation look like and where in the world would it all take place?

 - What do you like best in your activity as a travel blogger and what keeps you motivated?
 (Besides all the traveling, of course!)

 - What does the place you’re usually blogging from look like?

 - Let’s say that for one day, there would be no laws or rules, and you could do anything without consequences.
 What would you do?

 - Is there anything in the world that would make you give up traveling?

-Dear nominees, I hope you take the time to answer the questions above.
-Then, make your own list of bloggers to nominate for the Liebster Award and ask them anything you’re curious to discover about them.
-Good luck! 🙂
+Dear nominees to the Liebster Award, I hope you take the time to answer the questions above.
+Then, make your own list of bloggers who should get nominated for the Liebster Award and ask them anything you’re curious to discover about them.
+Good luck!